Code-Institute-Submissions/ctoweyburke-MS2GaeilgeMemoryGame_JuneResub/README.md

 <a></a>
 #### Expectations
 * When clicking on links (social media links), expect the page to open in a separate browser.
+* Expect that the navigation links work properly to take the user where they intended to go to from page to page.
+* Instructions for game - Click on the START Button before game and timer starts.
+* Expect card game to work to match up the correct cards for user to enjoy the game and learning experience.
+* Expect to get results from your game in terms of the length of time it took you, how many flips also.
 * Expect feedback when submitting the contact form that the form has been submitted correctly.
-* Expect that the navigation links work properly to take the user where they intended to go to.
-* Expect card game to work to match up the correct cards for user to enjoy the game and learning experience.
 * Clear map of our company location.

 <a></a>